arpit12/Sentimental-Analysis-HDP-Twitter-Data/README.md

 ######################## How to Run #############################

-All instructions are in setup setupSentiments.sql .
+All instructions are in setupSentiments.sql .